EVERYTHING YOU WANTED TO KNOW ABOUT COMMUNITY FUTURES HURON

 Peoples’ Questions Get Answered

 Over 50 individual inquiries are served every month, including questions from business owners and community leaders involved in economic development.
 For example, each month, approximately 15 entrepreneurs receive extensive one‐to‐one consulting on business management topics ranging from marketing and finance to business taxes and employee management.
-Another 40 attend our popular Better Business and Business By Design workshops.
 We are Huron County’s one‐stop source for information on business and economic development.

 Bright Ideas Get the Support They Need